mfintz/combinatoric-optimization/README.md

 3. Genetic (_genetic.py_)

 #### Status :
-    Needs self-code review, refactoring (?) and cleaning.
     Needs to add explaination of how to run etc.
 #### Functionality :
-    Complete,can be improved.
+    Done.
 #### Optimizations & Improvments:
-    WIP
+    Done.